The Road Travelled

 June 2012

-Ian ‘Piggy’ Peel decides it would be a great idea to have a reunion of old roadie mates that for most of them, was the beginning of their working life.
+Several former crew decide it would be a great idea to have a reunion of old roadie mates that for some of them, was the beginning of their working life.

 After easily convincing Irene Enery and Peter Mc Crindle to share his vision a post was put up on various internet sites…Piggy rang Risky and we had a Facebook page….unbelievable !